demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 ## Mapping AsyncResult Failure Type

-> Disclaimer: You may find this section hard or confusing to get it in the first shot.
-A recommendended approach would be working out the following implementation on your own and use the implementation provided here as a reference.
+> You may find this section hard or confusing to get it in the first shot.
+A recommended approach would be working out the following implementation on your own and use the implementation provided here as a reference.
 And also if you are thinking of taking a break, this is a right time!

 We already have a union cases which maps `CreateUserError` and `SendEmailError` types to `UserSignupError`